 2] WIX

 WIX is also a website builder that does not provide you with FTP.
-The ease of using a website builder is a little low than compared to Weebly.
-The website builder supports drag, drop and customize.
+The ease of using a website builder is a little lower compared to Weebly.
+The website builder supports drag, drop, and customization.
 There are hundreds of templates to choose from.
 If you know a little coding, you can customize the templates for yourself or you can create a template from scratch and upload it to Wix for personal use as well as for use by others.
 Among the drawbacks is again the advertisement showing you published the site using WIX.
 The other drawback is that you have to be with a paid plan to use your own custom domain.
 The free one will not show any option to add your custom domain as far as I know (I tried to check it and could not find any option there).
-Since it is based on website building software, you do not have access to FTP, meaning you have to create and edit the site using website building software.
+Since it is based on website-building software, you do not have access to FTP, meaning you must create and edit the site using it.

 Pros